 Based on the regulations mentioned above it is possible that invoices with the new rates could already be necessary as of now.
-For this reason a new declaration form will come into effect with the start of the 4th quarter 2017; it will show boxes side-by-side for both the new and the old rates.
+For this reason a new declaration form will come into effect this year; it will show boxes side-by-side for both the new and the old rates.
 The turnovers have to be disclosed and divided accordingly.
 Correspondingly the accounting department needs to make provisions for separate tax codes for both the old and the new tax rates.